OscarBackman92/Battleship_PP3_CI/README.md

 - **Turn-based Mechanics**: Mimics the classic Battleship game, providing a familiar and engaging experience.
 - **Input Validation**: Ensures user inputs are correct, enhancing the robustness of the game.

-1. **Install Python**: Ensure you have Python installed on your system.
-The game is compatible with Python 3.x.

 ## Future Improvements

 1. **Enhanced AI**: Implement a more sophisticated AI for the computer player to make smarter guesses.